szhu/vscode-gitup/README.md

 Install the `gitup` tool in your path.
 The easiest way is to use "Install Command Line Tool…" in the GitUp menu in the app.

-See the [GitUp Wiki](https://github.com/git-up/GitUp/wiki/Using-GitUp-Command-Line-Tool) for instructions.
+See the [GitUp Wiki](https://github.com/git-up/GitUp/wiki/Using-GitUp-Command-Line-Tool) for more information.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0